-Rebecca Pelton is the President of the Montessori Accreditation Council for Teacher Education (MACTE).
+Rebecca Pelton is the President of MACTE.
 MACTE serves as the national accreditor for Montessori teacher preparation programs and is recognized by the U.S. Department of Education.
 Rebecca has been active in the area of teacher program accreditation for the past 14 years.
-Prior to her work with MACTE, she served as the Vice President for Membership for the Teacher Education Accreditation Council (TEAC).
-She has presented at many national conferences and participated in over sixty on-site visits preparing for teacher program accreditation.
+Prior to her work with MACTE, she served as the Vice President for Membership for the Teacher Education Accreditation Council (TEAC) where she presented at many national conferences and participated in over sixty on-site visits preparing for teacher program accreditation.
 Rebecca earned her B.A. in Music Education from Alma College and went on to teach in public and private schools for 20 years.
 She earned her M.Ed. from Bowling Green State University in Education with an endorsement in Gifted Education and continued to teach, as well as develop a number of programs in gifted education and gifted enrichment.
 She earned her doctorate in Educational Leadership from the University of Delaware.
 Her tenure at MACTE is based on commitment to supporting Montessori teacher preparation and thereby improving the educational experience of Montessori students.

 Carolyn Pinkerton, Ph.D. comes to MACTE after a long tenure in education as an English as a Second Language teacher at multiple school sites and a support for teachers on best educational practices.
-Prior to her teaching experience Carolyn worked for the Core Knowledge Foundation communicating with teachers in the piloting of their programs and as a graduate teaching assistant and guest lecturer in Social Foundations of Education, Contemporary Issues in Education, Child Development and Human Development at the University of Virginia.
-Carolyn has her B.A. in Spanish, minor in Elementary Education, and M.S. in Education from University of Tennessee, Knoxville; M.A. in Curriculum and Instruction from Virginia Polytechnic and State Institute University, Ph.D. in Social Foundations of Education from the University of Virginia.
-Carolyn was a Fellow, receiving the UVA Faculty Senate Dissertation Award after conducting in-depth research about adult online learning communities and instructional strategies.
-She brings with her a wealth of knowledge regarding learning communities and we are excited to have her on our team.
+Prior to her teaching experience, Carolyn worked for the Core Knowledge Foundation where she created early elementary reading curriculum and communicated with teachers in the piloting of their programs.
+She served as a graduate teaching assistant and guest lecturer at the University of Virginia.
+Carolyn has her B.A. in Spanish, minor in Elementary Education and M.S. in Education from University of Tennessee, Knoxville; a M.A. in Curriculum and Instruction from Virginia Polytechnic and State Institute University, and Ph.D. in Social Foundations of Education from the University of Virginia.
+Carolyn was a fellow, receiving the UVA Faculty Senate Dissertation Award after conducting in-depth research about adult online learning communities and instructional strategies.
+She brings with her a wealth of knowledge regarding learning communities.